You are here

 2002 — CSR further advanced its efforts to reorganize its IRGs.
 SSB Teams completed the design for 8 of the remaining 12 IRGs to be reorganized: (1) Bioengineering Sciences and Technologies; (2) Surgical Sciences, Biomedical Imaging, and Bioengineering; (3) Oncological Sciences; (4) Digestive Sciences; (5) Immunology; (6) Renal and Urological Sciences; (7) Endocrinology, Metabolism, Nutrition, and Reproductive Sciences; and (8) Infectious Diseases and Microbiology.

 Strides were made in using new technologies to enhance CSR reviews.
-All chartered study sections were given access to the Internet Assisted Peer Review System, which allows reviewers to post their critiques and later read the critiques posted by others in their study section.
+All chartered study sections were given access to the Internet-Assisted Peer Review System, which allows reviewers to post their critiques and later read the critiques posted by others in their study section.
 In addition, the vast majority of CSR reviewers were given CDs with electronic copies of the grant applications to be considered by their review panel.
-The CDs are easier to transport and are bookmarked for easy navigation.
+The CDs were easier to transport and were bookmarked for easy navigation.

 2003 — Important milestones were reached in CSR's reorganization efforts.
 SSB teams completed their recommendations for the last IRGs to be designed: (1) Respiratory Sciences; (2) Genes, Genomes, and Genetics, (3) Biological Chemistry and Macromolecular Biophysics; and (4) Cell Biology.
 CSR also implemented its first redesigned IRG — the Hematology IRG — and advanced efforts to implement other IRGs.

 Dr. Ellie Ehrenfeld stepped down as CSR's Director.
-Dr. Elias Zerhouni appointed CSR's Deputy Director, Dr. Brent Stanfield, to be the new Acting Director.
+Dr. Elias Zerhouni appointed CSR's Deputy Director, Dr. Brent Stanfield to be Acting CSR Director.